Gahlot/java_projects/shoping-website/README.md

 # jsp and servlet shopping website
-Course project use Jsp and Servlet to create Shopping website. <br/>
+Course project use Jsp and Servlet to create E commece website. <br/>